st-evenlin/st-evenlin.github.io/_posts/2025-08-15-sota-post-training-of-llm-part-2.md

 | **Adaptivity** | Fixed after training; needs retraining to adapt to new p*. | Can adapt instantly to new objectives, constraints, or contexts. |
 | **Computation Cost** | Paid once during training for most cases (except cases such as dynamic thinking). | Paid at every query; can be computationally heavy for large search/verification loops. |

 With that, looks like post-training is important and impactful after all.
-Let's now dive deeper next — out of the popular post-training approaches, which approaches generalize better?
+Let's dive deeper next — out of the popular post-training approaches, which approaches generalize better?